arvin2911/EE399/README.md

 ## IV.
 Computational Results.
-the plot from the training data and the minimum error will looks like this. for line fit,
+the plot from the training data and the minimum error for the first set will looks like this. for line fit,
 ![](line20datatrain.png)
 for parabola fit,